nirav1997/UNITY3D_GAMES/README.md

 In this game u have to use your finger to pick up the ball and make it pass through obstacle and reach finish line. if you complete it you get a new combination with a +1 score and so on.So now compete with others and see who's the best......

+## EXrink

+A similar concept game, not released on playstore.
+It was made for my own fun.
+There was a pair of bars which are stuck to each other and game is an infinite run.
+When any obstacle comes you have to press to seperate the bars making sure you don't touch anything.
+As soon as you release the bars come togather once again.